russellbits/Writing/Fiction/05.Novels/03.brother-dustfish/brother-dustfish-outline.md

 ## 10. In which Gef discovers many things and makes a bargain, while Able causes a lot of trouble.

 The crew splits up to find a fast exit out of the city and to gain as much knowledge as they can from the library.
 The Baron appears in three places simultaneously to "assist" them.
-Gef and Po explore the library and discover lots and lots of information.
+Gef and Po explore the library but can't get there hands on a lot of information because the Baron is there.
 The Baron makes a bargain with Gef that he wants Gef to destroy an enemy of his, the scientist Vivian, in return for the Texo Compass.

-Meanwhile, Able discovers a way to turn the water on in the city and chaos ensues.
-Before the Baron can figure out what happened, the crew makes a break for it, only to discover that Wacamolo and Rilla and Arthra are at the gates trying to get in.
+Meanwhile, Able and Nip try to find a way to turn the water on in the city but the Baron interferes.
+With the help of Po, the crew makes a break for it, only to discover that Wacamolo and Rilla and Arthra are at the gates trying to get in.

-## 11. In which the crew travels to the home of another scientist.
+## 11. In which the crew run in to some old friends

 The crew travels toward the home of Vivian, who is said to live in Boisenval, the hanging city of the Lake of the Low, and shares what they have discovered from the Baron.
 Able and Rilla become friends.
-Wacamolo explains what the nanosphere is and shows that he can manipulate it, but just barely.
+Wacamolo explains what the nanosphere is and shows the crew that he can manipulate it, but just barely.
+He explains to Able some principles of it.
 It takes a great deal of energy to do it.
 He shows Able a few cantrips.
 Po has lots of maps now!

 ## 12. In which the crew meet the Eyeless ones, the Durman.